DandelionSprout/Sims3Gamemods/README.md

 | Reconstruct the Isadora Moon house. |
 | Add additional stadium match days. | Has proven miserably difficult to get working for Sims that are in the Athletic career, and not just for spectators.
 | Publish the Pestilence Plague fix mod. | Would be ready to publish to MTS on 2 hours' notice, but how on earth am I supposed to get a good thumbnail for it?
-| Make the SN freezing spell far more impacting on a Sim's temperature | Had some problems figuring out which value(s) to change.
+| Make the SN freezing spell far more impacting on a Sim's temperature. | Had some problems figuring out which value(s) to change.
+| Make later EPs' occults able to use Weather Stone; e.g. flower rain for PlantSims. | I could not for the life of me figure out how to change the Weather Stone occult support settings.